Andrew McManus: Music career

-In August 2022 One World Entertainment in partnership with TEG Live presented the Australian End Of The Road Tour by rock band KISS to sold out shows throughout the country.
+In August 2022, One World Entertainment in partnership with TEG Live presented the Australian End of the Road World Tour by rock band KISS to sold-out shows throughout the country.
 Founding KISS member and bass player, Gene Simmons said of promoter Andrew McManus, 'He's family, and the best promoter in the world.
 We wouldn't be here without him.'